Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Torsion over arbitrary rings

 \begin{proof}Let $A=\underset{\longrightarrow}{\lim}\ A_i$ be a left module represented as the filtered colimit of finitely presented modules.
 Since both $\blank\otimes X$ and $\blank\otimes Y$ commute with coproducts and colimits, we have an exact sequence

 Since the functor ``filtered $\underset{\longrightarrow}{\lim}$'' is exact in the category of abelian groups, there is also an exact sequence

 It follows that we have a functorial isomorphism

 i.e., $F$ commutes with filtered colimits.
-An entirely similar argument shows that $F(\coprod M_i) \simeq\coprod F(M_i)$ since taking coproducts is also exact in the category of abelian groups and the tensor product functors commute with coproducts. \end{proof}
+An entirely similar argument shows that $F(\coprod M_i) \simeq\coprod F(M_i)$ since taking coproducts is also exact in the category of abelian groups and the tensor product functors commute with coproducts.\footnote{This also follows from the fact that any direct sum is a filtered colimit of finite direct sums.} \end{proof}

 \begin{proposition} For any left module $B$, the functor

 commutes with filtered colimits and coproducts.
 In particular, the torsion functor $\injt = \blank \ot \Lambda$ commutes with filtered colimits and coproducts. \end{proposition}